claudiotessa/University/2nd Sem/NLA/NLA Notes.md

 $$
 x_{i}^{(k+1)} = \frac{b_{i} - \sum_{j<i}a_{i j} x_{j}^{(k+1)} - \sum_{j > i}a_{ij} x_{j}^{(k)}}{a_{ii}}
 $$
 The computational costs are comparable to those of the Jacobi method.
-However, unlike the Jacobi, GS is not fully paral
+However, unlike the Jacobi, GS is not fully parallelizable.

+==pag15==